-When Kegels are done properly, consistently, and in adequate volume, improvement in pelvic floor strength and symptoms of incontinence or pelvic organ prolapse should be noted around 6-8 weeks.
+When Kegels are done properly, consistently, and in adequate volume, improvement in pelvic floor strength and symptoms of incontinence (weak bladder control) or pelvic organ prolapse should be noted around 6-8 weeks.

 The amount of time it takes to completely resolve issues such as incontinence or pelvic organ prolapse can take anywhere from three months to a year, depending on other health and lifestyle factors.